 Will my child outgrow ADHD?

 ADHD tends to last into adulthood.
-The biggest problems for most children are noted during the school years.
+Most children tend to have more problems with it during the school years.

 Do children get “high” on stimulants?

 Stimulants do not make a child high.
 It is important for each child to receive the right medicine at the correct dose.
 Regular visits with the doctor are an important part of the treatment plan.